Tech-at-DU/Swift-Classes/P0-Classes/content.md

     let user1 = User(name: "User", age: 99)
     user1.age = 20

 You can create a user, assign the instance to a `let` variable and later change properties of that user.
 This wouldn't be possible if the user was declared as a `struct`.
-You cannot however, assign a new value to this variable:
+You cannot however assign a new object to this variable:

     let user1 = User(name: "User", age: 99)
     user1.age = 20